- The takeaway from this week’s episode is … who you become by overcoming limits is who you are becoming, but you’re not done.

 What if you took ten percent of your time to invest in yourself?
 Set that time aside where you could be in a quiet place while focusing on your breathing so you can hear the guidance coming through?
 What if you did this for just 15 minutes every day?
 How would that change, not only this day but all future days?

 It’s like learning anything else … if you want to learn something you go take a class.
 If you want it badly enough you will find the time and the money to take that class.
-However, most people only equate taking classes so they can make more money.
-Making money is not the goal, it’s about making a difference.
+However, most people only equate taking classes just to make more money.
+Making money is not the goal of your soul, it’s about making a difference.
 It’s to become a person who contributes in every way they can to themselves, friends and family, and to the world.

 - The most important asset you possess is your time.